Alan Gow

 Alan Gow (born 9 October 1982) is a Scottish former footballer.
 As a player he played as either a striker or an attacking midfielder.
+He is currently under-18s manager of Airdrieonians.

 Gow started his senior career with his hometown club Clydebank, and continued with Airdrie United after they took over the league place and assets of Clydebank in 2002.
 He then moved to Scottish Premier League club Falkirk in 2005, and his performances there earned him a transfer to Rangers.
 Gow failed to break into the Rangers first team, however, and after loan spells with Blackpool and Norwich City, he moved to Football League Championship club Plymouth Argyle.
 Gow fell out of favour at Plymouth after a managerial change; he was loaned to Hibernian and was then released from his contract during the 2010 close season.
 He then played for Motherwell and Notts County during the 2010–11 season.
-In 2011–12, Gow played 5 times for East Bengal.
+In 2011–12, Gow played for I-League club East Bengal in India.
 In 2012, he then signed for Exeter City and scored 14 goals in 58 appearances.